Pupil Premium Funding

 - Continue to provide Additional Teaching Assistants to support small groups and individual learning both in and out of the classroom according to the children's needs.

-IMPACT: Children work in smaller groups focused on meeting their specific needs and reaching their individual targets.
+IMPACT: Children can work in smaller groups focused on meeting their specific needs and reaching their individual targets.

 HOW WILL WE MEASURE THE IMPACT AND EFFECT OF OUR ALLOCATION OF PUPIL PREMIUM FUNDING?